Protoreaster lincki: Distribution

 The red-knobbed starfish can only be found in the Indian Ocean, mostly along the African coast and Madagascar, north to India and Sri Lanka.
 A small population is also present in Coral Bay, Western Australia.

 They prefer sandy or muddy seabeds because it is easier for them to search and forage for food.
 While they are most often seen in shallow tidal pools, they can live in a variety of depths, down to 100 m deep.
 Red-knobbed starfish are carnivorous animals that eat a number of sea creatures.

 Behaviour and diet

-P. lincki is active in both daytime and nightime.
+P. lincki is active in both daytime and nighttime.
 It is a popular aquarium specimen, but is considered incompatible with many other invertebrates, as it will eat soft corals, sponges, tube worms, clams, other starfish, and the like.

-It is also a heavily fished species for the curios trade.
+It is also a heavily fished species for the curios trade, which contributes to the decline of the species.